 What Went Wrong

 Originally planned as the first in 'The Advent Trilogy ', Advent Rising is filled with technical flaws such as frame rate and clipping issues, checkpoints that spawn the player under the stage, disappearing terrain and bosses, and so on.
 All of those combined together made Advent Rising a flop both critically and domestically as the trilogy was never continued, ending on a cliffhanger.
+The PC version,released one month after the Xbox release fared generally better critically with many of the issues found in the original version fixed,as well as a much improved combat and targeting system wich was a target of considerable criticism on the Xbox version of the game.
+The PC version also has a "megapatch" available made by the community known as Advent Revising that fixes most of the remaining issues of the game as well as restoring cut content.
 The only other announced title, Advent Shadow, was a PSP prequel staring Marin Steele and set before the destruction of Edumea.
 Like the unnamed second and third games in the trilogy, Advent Shadow was canceled.
 Because of Advent Rising's failure to come anywhere close to expectations, and the subsequent financial issues of publisher Majesco, it is very, very unlikely that the Advent Trilogy will ever be continued.

 Majesco's "Race to Save Humanity" Million Dollar Contest